cargo2nix/cargo2nix/README.md

 ### More Options

-`makePackageSet'` supports many options that control all of the crates that will be created.
-See [flake.nix](./flake.nix) for a more detailed listing.
+The `makePackageSet` function from [the overlay](./overlay/make-package-set/user-facing.nix) accepts arguments that adjust how the workspace is built.
+Only the `packageFun` argument is required.
+Cargo2nix's own [flake.nix](./flake.nix) has more information.

 - `rustVersion` - is either a version string or YYYY-MM-DD date-string
 - `rustChannel` - `"nightly"` `"beta"` `"stable"`